alexj136/alexj136.github.io/posts/collatz.md

-Title: Visualising the Collatz Conjecture
+# Visualising the Collatz Conjecture
-Date: 2016-12-02 00:10
-Category: Blog
-Tags: mathematics, programming, java
-Slug: collatz-graph-drawing
-Authors: Alex Jeffery
-Summary: Drawing Collatz Graphs with Java and Graphviz
+_Published on 02.12.2016 at 00:10_

 The Collatz conjecture is arguably the easiest to understand unsolved problem in mathematics.
 It was famously said that "Mathematics may not be ready for such problems" [1], and yet the problem itself can be understood by anyone that understands simple arithmetic.